singerla/automizer-data/README.md

-# Basics
+# Parse, tag and query xlsx-data
-This package is able to parse structured tabular data from CSV or XLSX.
+This package is used to parse structured tabular data from CSV or XLSX.
 Stored data can be browsed and transformed into a desired two-dimensional result table.

 Its primary purpose is to deliver data for [pptx-automizer](https://github.com/singerla/pptx-automizer).